THE NUREMBERG TRIALS

 “I went to Germany for the Nuremberg Trials.
 I covered the Nuremberg Trials and then I started working as a journalist in Italy.
 I covered the final part—the verdict, the last speeches, Goering’s speech, and so on.
-It was terrible seeing these Nazi’s as vanquished people.
+It was terrible seeing these Nazis as vanquished people.
 And I remember Goering’s last speech.
 He knew he would be sentenced to death.
-He said, ‘for us it is over (the Nazi’s) but I see the ‘red man’ is coming up. ‘ He meant, he claimed that the Nazi’s were rescuing Europe from Communism, from Bolshevism.
+He said, ‘For us it is over [the Nazis] but I see the ‘red man’ is coming up.
+He meant…he claimed that the Nazis were rescuing Europe from Communism, from Bolshevism.
 And he said he saw this Communist wave coming over Europe.
 And that was really shortly before he was executed.
-It was quite an experience.”
+It was quite an experience.

-Tullia returned to Europe after the war as one of the very few women to cover the Nuremberg Trials.
-Tulia spoke with me about how the reporters would have to walk the halls at night just to get out of them the stories and testimonies they would hear during the day.
-Tulia went on to have a celebrated career as a journalist, first for the Religious News Service and then for the Israeli newspaper, Maariv.
-She was elected four times to lead the Italian Jewish Community in what turned out to be a 16 year span of leadership.
+Tullia returned to Europe after the war as one of the very few women journalists to cover the Nuremberg Trials.
+She spoke with me about how the reporters would have to walk the halls at night just to get out of their heads the stories and testimonies they would hear during the day.
+Tullia went on to have a celebrated career as a journalist, first for the Religious News Service and then for the Israeli newspaper, Maariv.
+She was elected four times to lead the Italian Jewish Community in what turned out to be a 16-year span of leadership.

 Tullia’s faith played out in her strong Jewish identity, one she never betrayed despite the persecution.
 Tullia Zevi died in 2011, leaving behind a great legacy.
 She helped Italian Jews bridge their pre-war to post- war realities and opportunities.
 May her memory be for a blessing for all of us.